Sharps rifle: Carbine

 The carbine version was very popular with the cavalry of both the Union and Confederate armies and was issued in much larger numbers than other carbines of the war and was top in production in front of the Spencer or Burnside carbine.
 The falling-block action lent itself to conversion to the new metallic cartridges developed in the late 1860s, and many of these converted carbines in .50-70 Government were used during the Indian Wars in the decades immediately following the Civil War.

 Some Civil War–issue carbines have an unusual feature: a hand-cranked grinder in the stock.
 Although long thought to be a coffee mill, experimentation with some of the few survivors suggests the grinder is ill-suited for coffee.
 The modern consensus is that its true purpose was for grinding corn or wheat or, more appropriately, for grinding charcoal needed in the production of black powder.

 Unlike the Sharps rifle, the carbine was very popular, and almost 90,000 were produced.
 By 1863, it was the most common weapon carried by Union cavalry regiments, although in 1864 many were replaced by seven-shot Spencer carbines.
 Some Sharps clones were produced by the Confederates in Richmond.
 Quality was generally poorer, and they normally used brass fittings instead of iron.
+One such example is the S.C.
+Robinson Carbine, which is a Confederate-produced replica of the Sharps rifle.

 Alfred Waud painting showing men of the 1st Maine Cavalry with Sharps carbines during the Battle of Middleburg.
 The kneeling man fires at the enemy, as the man standing behind him is feeding a new cartridge into the chamber.

 The British purchased 1,000 Model 1852 carbines in 1855 which were later used in the Indian Rebellion of 1857.

+Captain Richard "Old Baldy" Ewell praised the Sharps rifle as the best firearm for cavalry, citing its superior range and accuracy compared to the Springfield Model 1847 musketoon.
+He argued that the weapon was stronger, allowing soldiers to last longer in the field, and noted that Dragoons had significantly more confidence in its effectiveness than in other arms like the Colt revolver or Minie rifle.